 Option 4: Bank Reversal

-Therefore, it’s up to merchants to protect themselves against chargebacks, using strategies like these to prevent disputes from escalating and may stop disputes from happening at all:
+Therefore, it’s up to merchants to protect themselves against chargebacks, using strategies like these to prevent disputes from escalating (or even from occurring in the first place):

-- • Include thorough product descriptions, including pictures from multiple angles, measurements, defects and damage.
+- Include thorough product descriptions, including pictures from multiple angles, measurements, defects and damage.
+This can vastly reduce your "not-as-described" PayPal claims.

 Partner With a Chargeback Prevention Specialist